Coming soon:

 My name is Alexander Vuylsteke.
 For over 10 years, I’ve been developing the organization and leadership of fast-growing start-ups.

 Why am I the best person to write this book?
-I’m still learning myself and only sharing what I have found so far.
+I’m still learning too, and only share what I have found so far.

 Nevertheless, here’s why I felt confident writing this book (at the risk of self-bragging):